markgw/uh-nlp19/README.md

-# uh-nlp19
+# Natural Language Processing (2019)

-Course materials for NLP course at the University of Helsinki in 2019
+Course materials for NLP course at the University of Helsinki in 2019.